sanfenggege/Joey-learning-python/README.md

 # Joey-learning-python
-This is used to save the daylly python learning notes.
+This is used to save the python learning notes.